wowsomeco/unity_wowcore/README.md

 # Wowcore

-A Collection of utilities and extensions as the core foundation of any 2D Game Projects that we do.
+A Collection of utilities and extensions as the core foundation of any Unity 2D Game Projects that we do.
+It focuses more on extending the methods as well as other stuffs that are currently not available natively.

 ## Contents